mattlokes/touchkio/README.md

 <details><summary>Alternatives</summary><div>

 #### Option 2 - The standard way
+When connected via SSH, it's necessary to export the display variables first, as outlined in the [development](https://github.com/leukipp/touchkio?tab=readme-ov-file#development) section.
 The [install.sh](https://github.com/leukipp/touchkio/blob/main/install.sh) script mentioned above performs the following tasks (and you just have to do it manually):
 - [Download](https://github.com/leukipp/touchkio/releases/latest) the latest version file that is suitable for your architecture (arm64 or x64).
   - Debian (**deb**): Open a terminal and execute the following command to install the application, e.g: